-When you’re producing four issues a season, you’d expect to have a clear picture of how that campaign is going to pan out by the third one reaches the hands of the reader.
+When you’re producing four issues a season, you’d expect to have a reasonably clear picture of how that campaign is going to pan out by the time the third one reaches the hands of the reader.
 But this isn’t a regular season.
 It’s one that we’re increasingly unlikely to be present to see any of, and it’s one of such stop-startedness that when the bulk of this issue was written, even though we were bidding farewell to January, Rovers still had half of their league games yet to play.Continue reading “popular STAND fanzine: issue 103”

 Don’t call it a comeback.
 To be fair, when I elected to take a break from popular STAND 17 months ago, I didn’t expect the world as we know it to grind to a halt.
 It would be particularly pretentious to suggest these two things are directly connected, but we miss one season in 22 years and suddenly the final League One standings are being calculated on the back of a fag packet and the FA can’t bring themselves to let fans back into football grounds.
 So yeah, let’s not call it a comeback.
 It’s much more of an intervention.
 Continue reading “Don’t call it a comeback”